-The diagnosis of these anxieties is made on the basis of behavioral history and the exclusion of diagnostic differential at the discretion of the vet.
+The diagnosis of these anxieties is made based on behavioral history and the exclusion of diagnostic differential at the vet’s discretion.
 For a definitive diagnosis, these behaviors must be restricted to times when the dog is left alone or separated from an attachment figure.

 What Can You Do to Help Your Dog?

 - Try to Eliminate Departure and Arrival Cues: When your dog develops associations with you departing, like you putting on your shoes or gathering your belongings, this may induce an anxious reaction.
 To combat this, minimize these cues by jingling your keys or putting on your shoes and then staying home.

 - Counter Condition: When you leave, reward your pet with a special treat they can enjoy alone – this will condition them to have positive associations with alone time and give them something else to focus on rather than your departure.